GuillaumeBonnet/salesforce-data-copy/README.md

 quasar build
 ```

+# Test during developpment

+If you don't have your own orgs with data ready you can create scratch orgs from a Developer Org following the instructions in the [lwc-recipes repository](https://github.com/trailheadapps/lwc-recipes?tab=readme-ov-file#installing-the-app-using-a-scratch-org) to make a source org and target org.

+Don't import the sample data on the target org if you want o test the data transfer with this app.

 # Information for updating dependencies:

 - chalk can't be in version 5 with typescript or a build tool